paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-155-acceptance-of-gifts-and-services.md

 <a id="section-2612"></a>
 ## § 2612.
 National Defense University: acceptance of gifts
-**(a)** The Secretary of Defense may accept, hold, administer, and spend any gift, including a gift from an international organization and a foreign gift or donation (as defined in section 2166(f)(4) 11 See References in Text note below. of this title), that is made on the condition that it be used in connection with the operation or administration of the National Defense University.
+**(a)** The Secretary of Defense may accept, hold, administer, and spend any gift, including a gift from an international organization and a foreign gift or donation (as defined in [section 343(f)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section343/f/4&num=0&edition=prelim)), that is made on the condition that it be used in connection with the operation or administration of the National Defense University.
 The Secretary may pay all necessary expenses in connection with the acceptance of a gift under this subsection.

 **(b)** There is established in the Treasury a fund to be known as the “National Defense University Gift Fund”.
 Gifts of money, and the proceeds of the sale of property, received under subsection (a) shall be deposited in the fund.
 The Secretary may disburse funds deposited under this subsection for the benefit or use of the National Defense University.